Kimono with jeans: the perfect match

 A young woman with a retro look wears a soft and elegant off-white wool kimono, perfect for mild spring days.
 This unique piece is carefully handcrafted in Paris.

-When temperatures rise, the kimono and jeans duo becomes a great ally, both lightweight and stylish.
-Opt for kimonos made from breathable materials like cotton or viscose.
-These flowing fabrics naturally move with the body while maintaining a good fit.
+When temperatures rise, the kimono and jeans combo becomes a perfect choice, both lightweight and stylish.
+Opt for kimonos made from breathable fabrics like cotton or viscose.
+These fluid materials move naturally with the body while maintaining a good shape.

-When it comes to denim, opt for lighter, softer jeans, or even slightly cropped ones.
-A rolled hem or a 7/8 cut allows for a more relaxed, summery look.
-Pair it with leather sandals, espadrilles, or light-colored sneakers to accentuate the freshness of the look.
-A touch of pastel color or a subtle print on the kimono is enough to create an outfit that's full of style, without being overdone.
+When it comes to denim, opt for lighter jeans in a soft fabric, perhaps even slightly cropped.
+A rolled hem or a 7/8 length will create a more open silhouette and show off your ankles, resulting in a more relaxed, summery look.
+Pair them with leather sandals, espadrilles, or light-colored sneakers to enhance the freshness of the outfit.
+A touch of pastel color or a subtle print on the kimono is all it takes to create a stylish yet understated look.

-In the cold season, the kimono doesn't disappear: it reinvents itself through the play of materials and layering.
-Choose a kimono made of velvet, boiled wool, or lined with thick cotton to keep you warm while maintaining a light feel.
-Layering then becomes an asset: slip a thin turtleneck sweater or a thermal undershirt under your kimono to create depth without weighing it down.
+In colder weather, the kimono doesn't disappear: it reinvents itself through the interplay of fabrics and layering.
+Choose a kimono in velvet, boiled wool, or lined with thick cotton to stay warm while maintaining a lightweight feel.
+Layering then becomes a key advantage: slip a thin turtleneck sweater or a thermal undershirt under your kimono to create depth without adding bulk.

-For jeans, a well-fitting raw or black model will add structure to the look.
-Complete with leather ankle boots or chunky loafers to anchor the silhouette.
-The contrast between the warm materials and the loose fit of the kimono creates a comfortable, elegant, and very contemporary effect.
+For jeans, a well-fitting raw or black pair will add structure to the outfit.
+Complete the look with leather ankle boots or chunky loafers to anchor the silhouette.
+The contrast between the warm fabrics and the kimono's flowing drape creates an effect that is comfortable, elegant, and very contemporary.

-Woman wearing a gray organic cotton kimono, loose fit with belt, photographed by the sea.
-Piece handmade in Paris, by Atelier Sarita.
+Woman wearing a loose-fitting grey organic cotton kimono with a belt, photographed by the sea.
+Handmade in Paris by Atelier Sarita.

-Pairing a kimono with jeans combines two powerful stylistic codes, bringing out the best in each.
-Jeans lay the foundation for a familiar silhouette rooted in everyday life.
-The kimono disrupts this structure with grace, fluidity, and uniqueness.
-Together, they create a perfect balance: an accessible yet never banal style.
-A simple yet remarkably personal silhouette.
+Pairing a kimono with jeans means combining two strong stylistic codes to retain only the best of both.
+Jeans lay the foundation for a familiar silhouette, rooted in everyday life.
+The kimono, on the other hand, disrupts this structure with grace, fluidity, and a unique touch.
+Together, they create a perfect balance: an accessible style, but never ordinary.
+A simple silhouette, yet remarkably personal.

-Whether you're a fan of minimalism or looking for new clothing harmonies, this duo offers you a free and modern field of expression, in any season, for any occasion.
+Whether you are a fan of minimalism or looking for new clothing harmonies, this duo offers you a space for free and modern expression, in every season, for every occasion.

 Back to blog